rodger0531/foobook-mirror/UI_LOG.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+18/03/2014 - Abdi

+	- Uploaded newPhoto.html for rodger to view the header

 18/03/2014 - Tharman

 	- Newsfeed is working perfectly!!!